 IS isn’t infallible.
 It won’t nail every single image because every single time.
 Why?
 Because the technology is essentially guessing at how to correctly compensate for movement.
 Many of your images may be sharper, but others will still be slightly blurry.

 Why is this important?

 Don’t leave your tripod at home thinking image stabilization will work perfectly and nail the shot every single time.
-If your money or reputation is riding on nailing a shot in low light, you’re better off to bring a tripod or otherwise stabilize your camera than to rely exclusively on IS.
+If your money or reputation is riding on nailing a shot in low light, you’re better off bringing a tripod or otherwise stabilizing your camera than relying exclusively on IS.

 #2.
 Image stabilization doesn’t freeze motion.

 The purpose of IS is to let you shoot static subjects at slower shutter speeds than you could otherwise.
 It does NOTHING to help freeze the motion of fast-moving subjects.
 You need to use a fast enough shutter speed to capture the motion of your subject.